 The final insight on communication and collaboration comes from Pete Sena:

-Takeaway: Communication and collaboration should always be people-focused, nor process-focused.
+Takeaway: Communication and collaboration should always be people-focused, not process-focused.
 Change your processes to fit your people, not the other way around.

 Use the Right Tools